cornheep/AlertFire/README.md

 - Ensure the SMS feature is functional by testing periodically.

 ## Repository Contents
-- `code/`: Source code for the smoke detection and SMS notification system
+- `Code`: Source code for the smoke detection and SMS notification system.
+[Smoke Detector](https://github.com/cornheep/Arduino-UNOR3-Smoke-Detector-With-SMS/blob/main/SMOKE_DETECTOR_V3.ino) will redirect you directly to the code.
-- `docs/`: Documentation and diagrams
+- `docs`: Documentation and diagrams [to follow]
-- `media/`: Images and videos demonstrating the system in action

 ## Acknowledgments
-This project is part of the **Practical Research 2** and is developed to demonstrate the integration of sensor technology, and for practical applications.
+This project is part of the **Practical Research 2** and is developed to demonstrate the integration of MQ-135 air quality sensor, and for practical applications.

 ## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the `MIT License`.
+See the [LICENSE](https://github.com/cornheep/Arduino-UNOR3-Smoke-Detector-With-SMS/blob/main/LICENSE) for details.

 ---